 2019 Income Tax Brackets for Estates and Trusts

-Estates and trusts that generate income during the year are subject to their own tax rates.
+Estates and trusts that generate income during the year are subject to IRS-set tax rates.
 They're required to file IRS Form 1041, the U.S. Income Tax Return for Estates and Trusts.
 Their tax brackets are adjusted each year for inflation, just like personal income tax brackets.

-Trusts and estates can also take certain deductions on their returns, as other taxpayers can.
-They can claim a deduction for any asset that's transferred to a beneficiary.
-These income distributions are reported on Schedule K-1, which is sent to the recipient as well as to the IRS, and they're then reportable by the beneficiary as income.
+Trusts and estates can also take certain deductions on their returns, just as other taxpayers can.
+They could claim a deduction for any asset that's transferred to a beneficiary.
+These income distributions are reported on Schedule K-1, which is sent to the recipient and the IRS.
+After distribution, the asset is then reportable by the beneficiary as income.

 Which Estates and Trusts Must File Form 1041?